ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 </div>

-## Why would your API package be great for users?
+## Why would your API package delight users?

 Even if not doing extremely complex things under the hood, the mere existence of your package can hugely lower the barrier to API usage to some R users.